RIKEN-RCCS/s3-baby-server/adhoc-stub-generator/README.md

 ### Implementation Restrictions of Tag-Affix

-Correction XML tags by tag-affix works only on the top level slots of records.
+Correction of XML tags by tag-affix works only on the top level slots of records.
 It does not work when correction is needed in nested slots.
-The records needed in Baby-server are "[]Bucket" and "[]Tag", and both appear in shallow slot.
+The records needed in Baby-server are "[]Bucket" and "[]Tag", and both appear in shallow slots.